-- 4.13.1 Individuals are prohibited from connecting personal WEC devices and equipment or hardware to OC San's computer resources/network without management and Information Technology approval.
+- 4.13.1 Individuals are prohibited from connecting personal WEC devices and equipment or hardware to OCSD's OC San's computer resources/network without management and Information Technology approval.
 Hardware includes, but is not limited to, thumb drives, memory cards, disk drives, wireless access points, portable music devices, digital audio and/or video cameras; and any other similar device. - 4.13.2 Employees are prohibited from using personal WEC devices or equipment to conduct personal business during work hours except during authorized breaks and meal periods, on a minimal or infrequent basis, or in emergency situations.
-Such use shall not interfere with productivity or violate OC San Policies, Procedures, and Standards. - 4.13.3 The use of a personal WEC device or equipment for OC San business communications is strictly voluntary because OC San-provided devices and equipment are available for conducting OC San business communications. - Nonexempt employees are prohibited from using any type of WEC device or equipment to conduct OC San business communications while off duty because such use inhibits OC San's ability to manage work hours.
+Such use shall not interfere with productivity or violate OCSDOC San Policies.
+Procedures, and Standards. - 4.13.3 The use of a personal WEC device or equipment for OCSDOC San business communications is strictly voluntary because OCSDOC San-provided devices and equipment are available for conducting OCSDOC San business communications.
+If OCSD business is conducted using a personal WEC device, records created may be subject to the Public Records Act. - 4.13.3.1 Nonexempt employees are prohibited from using any type of WEC device or equipment to conduct OCSDOC San business communications while off duty because such use inhibits OCSD's OC San's ability to manage work hours.
 There are no limited hours for exempt employee use.